Bahamas

 If You’re Looking for Excellent Conditions

 The Bahamas has amazing visibility and smooth, serene seas.
-It never gets very intense here, apart from the shark divingm so divers of all levels can have a good time.
+It never gets very intense here, apart from the shark diving so divers of all levels can have a good time.
 However, there’s a few adventures reserved for advanced divers.
 Advanced divers will enjoy plunging into the blue holes of Andros and there’s mild drift diving along the walls of the Exumas.
 Deep diving is required if you want to see thresher sharks.